Git-Hexagon/Hexagon/docs/hidden/Tangents.md

 > A unit or formation that's established by Alpha Tangents to perform tasks at a galactic level.
 >
 > These are organized fleets of vessels capable of conducting land, space, and interdimensional military actions.
-Tangents are usually led by a [[Hexagon Ship Type#^e8486a|Grand Citadel]] near the centre of the galaxy, which contains a direct Interlink connection to the main Alpha-Tangent.
+Tangents are usually led by a [[Hexagon Ship Type#Citadel|Grand Citadel]] near the centre of the galaxy, which contains a direct Interlink connection to the main Alpha-Tangent.
 ---

 **Related Notes:**